 8 Things You May Not Know About Louis Zamperini

-High school Mile record holder and NCAA Mile champion considered candidate to run first sub-4 minute Mile
+High school Mile record holder and two-time NCAA Mile champion considered candidate to run first sub-4 minute Mile

 By Evan Andrews, History.com